jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

    sage: Kbeta.is_isomorphic(Kdec.subfield(gamma)[0])
    True

-We now compute the last data needed to prove Theorem 4.7.
+We compute the last data needed to prove Theorem 6.4.
 That is we compute the image fields of one splitting map in each galois conjugacy class of splitting maps.
 This tells us that the decomposition is as mentioned in the article.